 With Parker Pen’s steady orders coming in, Henry was able to continue producing beautiful Lawson clocks.
 To the surprise (and some dismay) of Lawson collectors, the Lawson Alhambra facility continued making distinctly Art Deco clocks until sometime in the late 1960s and the walnut cased clocks were produced in small quantities until the mid-1970s!
 With this long run, it’s no surprise the majority of Lawson clocks were made in Alhambra.

-With their sleek designs, many unchanged throughout the years, Lawson clocks are an unusual example of how the streamline style kept a loyal following from post-Depression Art Deco, through 1950s aerodynamics and finally the space age.
+With their sleek designs, many unchanged throughout the years, Lawson clocks are an unusual example of how the streamline style kept a loyal following from post-Depression Art Deco, through 1950s aerodynamics and finally into the space age.

 And what about the Lawson (heater) Manufacturing Company that started it all?
 It seems almost everyone in the Lawson clock story ended up in Los Angeles.
 Lindley Lawson retired from Lawson Manufacturing Company and moved from Pittsburgh to L.A., where he passed away on May 12, 1954.
 His son Lynn ran Lawson Manufacturing until December 1959, when it was sold to Wilson Brothers, Inc.